-Most zoanthids are rather forgiving/tolerant of a being placed just about anywhere but the most shaded or (opposite) brightest positions in the tank.
+Most zoanthids are rather forgiving/tolerant of different lighting and being placed just about anywhere but the most shaded or (opposite) brightest positions in the tank.
 Many of the most popular “name brand” zoas, like fruit loops, orange bam bam, fire and ice, and whammin’ watermelon have eye-popping colors that will pop best when placed under the actinic lights.

 You could place them higher in the water column, too, assuming you properly acclimate them to the light intensity, if you don’t have more light-hungry corals in your tank.

 Zoanthids require the standard water parameters that are good for keeping just about any of your corals healthy.
-You’re aiming for a tropical water temperature (about 78 F), normal ocean salinity (somewhere around 1.025 specific gravity), normal hardness (8-12 dKH) and a pH around 8-8.4.
+You’re aiming for tropical water temperature (about 78 F), normal ocean salinity (somewhere around 1.025 specific gravity), normal hardness (8-12 dKH) and a pH around 8-8.4.

 For more information about the most important reef tank aquarium water parameters, check out one of my most popular articles here.

 The key to keeping water parameters in the right range is to start with a high-quality salt mix.
 You can read a review of a few of the most popular salt mixes here.